Enveritas claims are built on a core foundation of traceability, sustainability assessment, and responsible business practices.

 Verification: Reviewed through the regular annual Enveritas verification cycle.

-Failure handling: If base-scheme or critical safeguards are not maintained, add-on claim eligibility can be suspended.
+Failure handling: If base scheme or critical safeguards are not maintained, add-on claim eligibility can be suspended.

-Regenerative Agriculture
+Enveritas Regenerative

 Eligibility: Must first qualify for Enveritas Responsibly Sourced.

-What it adds: A dedicated regenerative pillar measured across soil health, water conservation, biodiversity, and renovation.
+What it adds: A dedicated Regenerative pillar measured across soil health, water conservation, biodiversity, and renovation.

 Verification: Certified and reviewed annually at farmer group level through in-field audits and verification of support programs.

-Failure handling: Critical requirement failures require immediate prioritized remediation and may affect add-on claim status.
+Failure handling: Critical Requirement failures require immediate prioritized remediation and may affect add-on claim status.

 Pricing